 The rights of wild animals have been violated in many different ways.
 People have long imposed their selective breeding programs upon the animal kingdom and are now experimenting with genetic modifications.
 The result of all this tampering with nature has been the creation of animals that are, in many instances, freaks of deformity and total misfits.
 (This can be exhibited in any dog show.)
 It’s time to keep the genetic reserves pure by protecting the wild animals.
 There is always a “downside” to selective breeding.

 The dogs of humanity have suffered greatly from their transference from the natural wolf stock to the selectively bred animals that came later.
-Not only are most dogs inferior to wolves in surviving in the wild but also there are a lot of inherent weaknesses in many breeds of dogs.
-The loyalty of wolves was meant to hold the pack together and this commendable attribute is still present in dogs, but too often this loyalty is being squandered on people who only abuse them.
+Not only are all dogs inferior to wolves in surviving in the wild, but also there are a lot of inherent weaknesses in many breeds of dogs.
+The loyalty of wolves was meant to hold the pack together, and this commendable attribute is still present in dogs, but too often this loyalty is being squandered on people who only abuse them.

 Wild animals should stay wild and free.
 There are farmers here in America raising bison, elk and other wild animals just to be killed for food.
 These animals should never be herded and slaughtered like cattle!
 Farming operations should not be allowed to encroach upon the heritage of wildlife.
 With all their domestic animals, people have an ample food supply in many places where they don’t have to kill wild animals for food.
 Sports hunters who can afford all the equipment needed in trophy hunting usually never need the meat.
 More often than not, it is an egotistical pursuit tainted with bloodlust and tradition that drives sports hunters to kill wild animals unnecessarily.